Select Page

 The Continental Divide Trail is where adventure and exploration lay the groundwork for many amazing books.

-That’s what makes the Continental Divide Trail books so unique.
+That’s what makes Continental Divide Trail books so unique.
 Each story is different because each and every hiker’s path has been different.
 The old adage “Hike your own hike” truly applies here where no one can rightly judge you for the steps you take.

 It is also a difficult trail to navigate, which is why, along with beautiful coffee table books and compelling memoirs, we have included a number of CDT trail guides in our list of books below.
 Read on to discover the best books about hiking the CDT.